rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 Dependencies
 -----------------
 We use Pytorch 1.3 for our model implementation.
-The evalution is performed with the default function provided by sklearn.

 -matplotlib